Guidelines for Local Political Engagement

 Messages like:

 Scouting develops Queensland’s future leaders.
-(In Scouting everyone gets a turn at developing leadership - unlike schools and sport.)
+(In Scouting everyone gets a turn at developing leadership)

 Scouting helps build communities and social cohesion.

-We are booming in growing outer metropolitan areas, and re-generating in the inner suburbs.
+We are growing in outer metropolitan areas and re-generating in the inner suburbs.

 Scouts Queensland is growing.